videvelop/cloud-learn/hello-worlds/005-nodejs-microservice-noauth-containerize/README.md

-# S3 - How to store/retrieve your backup files in S3?
+# test S3 - How to store/retrieve your backup files in S3?
 You have learnt to create ec2 instance by now.
 Let's get into an important storage service now - S3.

 In this sample we'll store RDS (say MariaDB) backup taken from onprem server in S3, and retrieve from S3 to EC2.
 This is one easy lift-and-shift (Rehost) way to migrate DB from onprem to cloud.
 This requires DB downtime to have perfectly sync'ed data.
 Later, we'll have sample using AWS Database Migration Service that'll avoid DB downtime.